RopleyIT/FsmWorkFlow/README.md

 ```
 Some things to note about the event elements:
 1. Each FsmEvent element does not need to have unique Name attributes.
 However, they will need different When attributes so that different guard conditions can evaluate which transition to take.
 The guards are evaluated in the order they appear inside the paren FsmStep element, so don't put the guardless FsmEvent at the top of the list!
-2. Omission of a When attribute behaves as if the gueard function always evaluates to true.
+2. Omission of a When attribute behaves as if the guard function always evaluates to true.
 Therefore you can only have a single When-less FsmEvent for each event name.
 3. Omission of a Do attribute means no action function is invoked on the transition between steps.
 4. Omission of a Then attribute causes the current active step to remain the same.
 A 'Do' action function will still be invoked if one was identified in the FsmEvent.

 ### Providing content for each tab
 So far we have only defined the steps in the workflow and the permitted transitions between them.
 Now for each of the tabs in the workflow, we need to provide some markup.
 This can either be done inline inside the `<FsmStep>` elements, or can be done using separate razor components referenced from the FsmSteps.
 We shall look at inline content first.